 A firewall is a system that prevents not only access by external networks, but also attacks on and intrusions to a local network.
 Firewalls can block potentially dangerous unauthorized access from external networks by restricting specified external IP addresses from accessing a network environment.
-Your Wi-Fi router has the same function.
-Be sure to set a password to your Wi-Fi router, and use caution when changing the setting.
+IP addresses can also be filtered using functions employed in a Canon printer or MFP.